yupengli531/Liquidity-AI-Task-5.6/README.md

-# Task 5.6 — Responsive Design & Mobile Testing
+# Task 5.6 — Mobile Responsiveness

 ## Overview

 This task covers the responsive design implementation and mobile testing for the LiquidityAI frontend.
-The goal was to ensure the application works correctly across all screen sizes — from small phones to laptops — with no layout breaks, usable tables, a working hamburger menu, and accessible touch targets.
+The goal was to ensure the application works correctly across all screen sizes — from small phones to laptops (375px, 768px, and 1024px) — with no layout breaks, usable tables, a working hamburger menu, and accessible touch targets.

 ---